How are you managing daily anxiety, fear, trauma or stress?

 An abundance of precaution.

 Call it whatever you like, it is very possible you now have extra time on your hands.
+And you most likely have extra anxiety.

 Why not spend this time learning new ways to manage anxiety?